tamucc-comp-bio/classroom_repo_2024/lectures/lecture07new.md

 results$area <- as.numeric(results$area)
 ```

 _Note that it is poor form to write a function with dependencies, like `EBImage`, without including the code to install and load the package in the script.
 This is the fault of the script author, but you will find that the onus falls on you to solve these types of issues with open source software.
-Imagine if you had to write the function from scratch; it is usually easier to troubleshoot an existing script that is theoretically function with a little tweaking._
+Imagine if you had to write the function from scratch; it is usually easier to troubleshoot an existing script that is theoretically functional with a little tweaking._

 ---